ThomasAunvik/AnimeListBot/README.md

 If you want to contact me via discord, use the `al!contact [message]` command, or add me as friend: `Thaun_#0001`

+Else, you can join the support discord: https://discord.gg/Q9cf46R

 # Introduction

 Welcome to my Anime List Bot, where you can make people in your server compete on how much anime you have seen.